LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### Survey flow

-When a conversation ends, if the conversation's last skill matches one assigned to the survey bot, the survey bot automatially begins the survey, and the bot sends the greeting message.
+When a messaging conversation ends, if the conversation's last skill matches one assigned to the survey bot, the survey bot automatically begins the survey, and the bot sends the greeting message.

 The bot then sends the survey questions one by one based on the survey bot's dialog flow.
 Upon each consumer response, the bot sends the next question based on the defined logic.

-When the consumer finishes answering the questions or if the survey times out, the survey is closed with a closing message.
+When the dialog flow ends, the survey is closed.
 Any message sent by the consumer after the survey is closed opens a new messaging conversation.

 #### Survey triggering